bmschmidt/medicalHeritageVM/README.md

 6. Enter the command: `vagrant box add ubuntu/wily64` and press Return.
 7. Enter the command: `vagrant up` and press Return.
 8. Go to bed, or out for a leisurely dinner, or something.
 Now begins a long process of downloading and installing software.
 This will require a large amount of disk space and time to complete.
 You will know it is finished when you get a new command prompt (and hopefully no error messages).
 There *will* be a large number of messages printed to your screen in any case.
 Just ignore them.
 9. Make sure you have the necessary files.
-In that same unzipped folder, there should be folders called "texts" and "images".
-Open each of them, and make sure that
-      a.
-There's a folder in "images" called "jpeg" that has a bunch of journal pages in it
+In that same unzipped folder, there should be two folders, one called "texts" and one called "images".
+Open each of them, and make sure that a.)
+There's a folder in "images" called "jpeg" that has a bunch of journal pages in it b.)
-      b.
 There's a folder in "texts" called sample_data that has two folders with the full runs of a few medical journals.

 # More details